MTSS Facilitator Endorsement

 The Metro RESA Model of the MTSS Endorsement is currently open for registration.

-The MTSS Facilitator Endorsement at Metro RESA is a GaPSC approved preparation program that provides approved candidates with the coursework and related field experience required to add the MTSS Facilitator Endorsement to a valid T-5 or higher, Clear Renewable Certificate, School Psychology Certificate, or School Counseling Certificate.
+The MTSS Facilitator Endorsement at Metro RESA is a GaPSC-approved preparation program that provides approved candidates with the coursework and related field experience required to add the MTSS Facilitator Endorsement to a valid T-5 or higher, Clear Renewable Certificate, School Psychology Certificate, or School Counseling Certificate.
 Within the program, candidates explore the history and foundations of RTI/MTSS/SST, the problem-solving model, and develop plans for successful implementation.

 - Course I: Foundations, Problem Solving, and Universal Screening (50 hours/5 PLUs)